UX – User Experience

-What is User Experience, what examples exist and what methods can be used to improve it?
+What is user experience, what factors influence UX and what methods can be used to improve it?

 - A user is a person.
-A user can also be a customer, a guest, a patient, a visitor, etc., depending on the scenario and/or industry.
-The products, systems or services are therefore not only computer programs, apps or websites, but all goods, products or services with which people interact.
-(See “Various examples of User experience”.)
+And who is this person?
+In the context of a human-computer interaction, it is a “user”.
+Thinking a little bit broader, a person can also be – depending on the scenario and/or industry – a customer, a guest, a patient, a client, a visitor etc. And it also means that the products, systems or services are not just computer programs, apps or websites, but all goods, products or services that people interact with.

 If you want to get through the labyrinth quickly, you will find the blue route positive and the red route negative.
 But what happens if you like to spend time in a labyrinth, does the red route create a positive user experience?

-- the announced new feature was poorly implemented or not implemented at all?
+- the announced new feature was implemented poorly or not at all?

-- the previously functioning interface to another program suddenly no longer works?
+- the previously working interface to another program no longer works after a release upgrade?

-Imagine you are using a mobile phone, a system consisting of hardware and software.
+Imagine you are using a mobile phone, i.e. a system consisting of hardware and software.
 How do you feel when

-- you can no longer use existing charging cables because the new device comes with a different interface?
+- you can no longer use existing charging cables because the new device is delivered with a modified interface?

 - you want to delete pre-installed apps, but the operating system prevents this?